Library catalog: Goal

-Catalog card
+Card

 A catalog card is an individual entry in a library catalog containing bibliographic information, including the author's name, title, and location.
 Eventually the mechanization of the modern era brought the efficiencies of card catalogs.
 It was around 1780 that the first card catalog appeared in Vienna.
 It solved the problems of the structural catalogs in marble and clay from ancient times and the later codex—handwritten and bound—catalogs that were manifestly inflexible and presented high costs in editing to reflect a changing collection.
 The first cards may have been French playing cards, which in the 1700s were blank on one side.

 In November 1789, during the dechristianization of France during the French Revolution, the process of collecting all books from religious houses was initiated.
 Using these books in a new system of public libraries included an inventory of all books.
 The backs of the playing cards contained the bibliographic information for each book and this inventory became known as the "French Cataloging Code of 1791".

 English inventor Francis Ronalds began using a catalog of cards to manage his growing book collection around 1815, which has been denoted as the first practical use of the system.
 In the mid-1800s, Natale Battezzati, an Italian publisher, developed a card system for booksellers in which cards represented authors, titles and subjects.
 Very shortly afterward, Melvil Dewey and other American librarians began to champion the card catalog because of its great expandability.
-In some libraries books were cataloged based on the size of the book while other libraries organized based only on the author's name.
+In some libraries, books were cataloged based on the size of the book while other libraries organized based only on the author's name.
 This made finding a book difficult.

 The first issue of Library Journal, the official publication of the American Library Association (ALA), made clear that the most pressing issues facing libraries were the lack of a standardized catalog and an agency to administer a centralized catalog.
 Responding to the standardization matter, the ALA formed a committee that quickly recommended the 2 × 5 in "Harvard College-size" cards as used at Harvard and the Boston Athenaeum.
-However, in the same report, the committee also suggested that a larger card, approximately 3 × 5 in, would be preferable.
+It also suggested that a larger card, approximately 3 × 5 in, would be preferable.
 By the end of the nineteenth century, the bigger card won out, mainly to the fact that the 3 × 5 in card was already the "postal size" used for postcards.